jembi/JeMPI/documentation/sso.md

 ---

 # Single Sign-On using Keycloak
 We use KeyCloak for identity management.
-This will provide us with a OpenID Connect (an extension to OAuth 2.0) compliant identity service that we can use to authenticate users.
+This provide us with a OpenID Connect (an extension to OAuth 2.0) compliant identity service that we can use to authenticate users.
 Much like what Google and Github provide to login to other apps.
 Keycloak will provide:
 - The login user experience, including signing in page
 - 2FA
 - Password reset features, account management